ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/create-server.md

 You will use this secure build server to securely build your application in the next section.

 !!! note
-    You can assign ips and hostnames for containers as necessary for your purposes but using the docker network and host ports is a nice way to quickly get running without having to use up IP addresses on your network.
+    You can assign IP addresses and hostnames for containers as necessary for your purposes but using the docker network and host ports is a nice way to quickly get running without having to use up IP addresses on your network.